samuel-jimenez/GramEditor/docs/src/development/linux.md

 $ cargo install cargo-heaptrack
 ```

-Then, to build and run Zed with the profiler attached:
+Then, to build and run Tehanu with the profiler attached:

 ```sh
 $ cargo heaptrack -b zed